Eliana-Molinari/Technical-Documentation-Page/README.md

-# Technical-Documentation-Page
+#Responsive Web Design
+##Technical-Documentation-Page
-Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks
+*Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks*